clb953/KMOChanges2806/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/113d965a-9e47-4ad3-8c46-ea1a91002f41)

-Ann Radcliffe was a defining figure of the eighteenth century Gothic romance, with literary sensations such as The Mysteries of Udolpho (1794) and The Italian (1796).
-Both of these are set in the exotic climate of southern Europe.
-However, Ann Radcliffe never went to Italy, even better than that, she came to Kent.
+Ann Radcliffe was a defining figure of the 18th century Gothic romance, with literary sensations such as The Mysteries of Udolpho (1794) and The Italian (1796), set in the exotic climate of southern Europe.
+However, Ann Radcliffe never went to Italy, even better she came to Kent.

 ## Vita Sackville-West